AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 ---
 # Video{#video}

 The Video Viewer is a video player that plays streaming and progressive video encoded in the H.264 format.
-It is delivered from Dynamic Media Classic or AEM Dynamic Media.
+It is delivered from Dynamic Media Classic or Experience Manager with Dynamic Media.

 See [System requirements and prerequisites](../../c-system-requirements-and-prerequisites.md#concept-9282e5b777de42cdaf72ef7ebd646842).

 Both single video and Adaptive Video Sets are supported.
-Additionally, the viewer supports working with progressive video and HLS streams hosted on external locations.
+Also, the viewer supports working with progressive video and HLS streams hosted on external locations.
 It is designed to work on both desktop and mobile Web browsers that support HTML5 video.
 This viewer also supports optional closed captions that are displayed on top of video content, video chapter navigation, and social media sharing tools.

 The Video Viewer uses HTML5 streaming video playback in HLS format in its default configuration whenever the underlying system supports it.
 On systems that do not support HTML5 streaming the viewer falls back to HTML5 progressive video delivery.